Which Of The Following Statements About Cycloaddition Reactions Is True

 Truth: Usually True, but with Exceptions.

-The Diels-Alder reaction often favors the endo product due to secondary orbital interactions between the pi systems of the dienophile and the diene.
-This preference is known as the endo rule.
-However, under certain conditions, the exo product can be favored, particularly when the reaction is carried out at high temperatures or when the dienophile contains bulky substituents that destabilize the endo transition state.
+So, the Diels-Alder reaction often favors the endo product due to secondary orbital interactions between the pi systems of the dienophile and the diene.
+On the flip side, under certain conditions, the exo product can be favored, particularly when the reaction is carried out at high temperatures or when the dienophile contains bulky substituents that destabilize the endo transition state.
+Consider this: this preference is known as the endo rule.
 In these cases, the reaction is often under thermodynamic control, and the more stable exo product is formed preferentially.

 Statement 9: Cycloaddition Reactions Only Occur Between Carbon Atoms